January 13, 1976

 – No longer.
 It's closed.
 Even today we couldn't manage.
 The room's full.
 He's already tried twice.

-– Instead of arguing the toss, couldn't we just push all the tables against the wall?
+– Instead of wasting our time arguing, couldn't we just push all the tables against the wall?
 There are three walls, three sides, which equate to as many as 100 places!

 – So that way we'll really die!